Update: Family Tree Analyzer is now available for Mac.

 I've written before about my indispensable Document Tracker (see Haven't I Seen You Before?).
 It's a spreadsheet that shows at a glance which facts or documents I've collected and which I'm missing.

 I've also written about Family Tree Analyzer (see Why You Should Be Using the Free "Family Tree Analyzer").
 It's a program that does what I was struggling to write a program to do.
 And it does it so much better than I could have imagined.
 (Get the latest version.)

 Now I'd like to show you how Family Tree Analyzer can quickly produce a document tracker for you.

+Launch Family Tree Analyzer and open your new GEDCOM file.
 Click the Individuals tab to view a grid of every single individual in your tree.
-My tree has 19,341 people at the moment, and there is no delay at all in displaying the information.
+My tree has 19,341 people at the moment, and that's not a problem.
+There is no delay at all in displaying the information.

 |The Individuals view in Family Tree Analyzer